 It sounds tedious to me, though part of me knows it isn’t entirely new.
 People have used machines for sexual pleasure as long as machines have existed.
 Maybe this is simply the new extension of that impulse.

 I keep circling the same thought!
 The risk seems a bit greater than the reward.
-Yet people keep doing it, which means it must satisfy something that’s either novel, deeply fascinating or missing in their modern life, and that alone is pretty unsettling, I guess?
+Yet people keep doing it, which means it must satisfy something that’s either novel, deeply fascinating or missing in life.

-Of course, with just a little reading, I know I that LLMs aren’t sapient.
-The idea of a real “Robot Girlfriend” in this form is just silly.
+I know I that LLMs aren’t sapient.
+The idea of a real “Robot Girlfriend” is just silly.
 With better education about how LLMs work, more people will realize that too.

 That still leaves the question of erotica, though.
 I really don’t know.
 I won’t be asking my chatbots to write any, but other people do, and I refrain from (much) overt judgement as I figure things out…